In our stories, Dr. King is good, Malcolm X is bad.

 The Nation of Islam (NOI) taught a strict moral code, Black self-respect and self-reliance—and that Whites were actual devils.
 It gave Malcolm a narrative that finally made sense of his life.
 He understood the meaninglessness of his former zoot-suit life of crime, sex, and violence.
-And, after all, every encounter he’d had with White people had been defined by dishonesty, malice, greed, and bigotry.
+And it made sense of the fact that every encounter he’d had with White people had been defined by dishonesty, malice, greed, and bigotry.

-And so, Malcolm Little became Malcolm X, denouncing the slaveowner’s name imposed upon his father’s family.
+And so, Malcolm Little became Malcolm X, denouncing the slaveowner’s name imposed upon his father’s ancestors.
 As a minister of the Nation of Islam, Malcolm was a fiery and smart public speaker.
 He was tall, handsome, and charismatic.
-His influence and prominence both in the NOI and in the larger Civil Rights Movement was meteoric, and to many whites, alarming.
+His influence and prominence both in the NOI and in the larger Civil Rights Movement was meteoric, and to many Whites, alarming.

-And this is where the story we get from “mainstream” history books comes in: Malcolm X promoted the racist ideologies of the Nation of Islam (which is true) and advocated for violence against Whites (which is only half true).
+And this is where the story we get from “mainstream” history books comes in: Malcolm X promoted the racist ideologies of the Nation of Islam (which is true) and advocated for violence against Whites (which is a distortion of the truth).